It can be confusing to know which business structure to choose when you’re getting ready to start your company.

-In this guide, we’ll take a quick look at the difference between LLCs and PLLCs, and provide an overview of when a PLLC is likely to be necessary.
+In this guide, we’ll take a look at the difference between LLCs and PLLCs and help you determine which option makes more sense for your business.

 New York, for example, is one of the strictest states in the country in this regard.
 Here, PLLCs are technically called professional service limited liability companies, and one must be licensed in the occupation in order to file.